suoarski/TensEarth/README.md

+# Video Presentation
+See the [linked youtube video](https://youtu.be/Qy5L-jMPZ2k) for a video presentation of this project.

 # TensEarth
 This repository contains a series of attempts of teaching various machine learning algorithms to simulate landscape dynamics due to erosion, tectonic forcing and various other geological phenomina.